-Trustus Theatre to Present THE HOUSE OF BLUE LEAVES, 5/9-24
+Trustus Theatre Presents THE HOUSE OF BLUE LEAVES, Now thru 5/24

 The House of Blue Leaves introduces audiences to Artie Shaughnessy, a songwriter with visions of glory.
 Toiling by day as a zoo-keeper, he suffers in seedy lounges by night, plying his wares at piano bars in Queens, New York where he resides with his wife, Bananas, who lives up to her name.
 Artie's mistress, Bunny Flingus, lives downstairs.
 She will sleep with him anytime but refuses to cook for him until they are married.
 On the day the Pope is making his first visit to the city, Artie's son Ronny goes AWOL from Fort Dix.
 Billy, an old chum who now works in the movie business, pays a visit to Artie and Bananas.
 Will Billy hold the key to Artie's dreams of getting out of Queens and away from the life he so despises?
 But like many dreams, this promise of glory teeters amid the chaos of ordinary lives.